Gabriele-Tedesco-2Cit/CardGame/README.md

 ### Functions of the game

-at each restart the cards are shuffled this memory has as cards those of yu-gi-oh
+at each restart the cards are shuffled <br>
+this memory has as cards those of yu-gi-oh